paul0li/paul0li/README.md

-- 👋 Hi, I’m @paul0li
+ @paul0li
-- 👀 I’m interested in learning new languages.
-Develop software.
+- 👀 Interested in game development
-- 🌱 I’m currently learning python.
+- 🌱 Learning python, C++ and Web Development (HTML/CSS/Java)
-- 💞️ I’m looking to collaborate on game Dev and bio prosthesis
+- 💞️ I’m looking to collaborate on game Dev and IA
 - 📫 How to reach me pcjorquerabz@gmail.com

 <!---